FIRSTTeam102/cpp-style-guide/README.md

 ```
 Indentation is used to emphasize the logical structure of the code.
 Tabs are standardized, more efficent, and can be configured to display at any chosen width.

 #### L2.
-Write minimal but sufficient comments.
+Write sufficient comments.
-The use of comments should be minimized by making the code self-documenting, like appropriate naming and an explicit logical structure.
-However, the code can only tell a reader how the code words and not what it is supposed to do.
+The use of comments about what the code does should be minimized by making the code self-documenting, like appropriate naming and an explicit logical structure.

+However, the code can only tell a reader how the code works.
+You should also include comments that tell the reader what the code is supposed to do.

 #### L3.
 Block layout must be used.
 Opening curly brackets must be on the same line as the statement.
 ```cpp